-The Real-time Energy Market is based on actual real-time operations.
-Generators that are PJM capacity resources and Demand Resources that are available but not selected in the day-ahead scheduling may alter their bids for use in the Real-time Energy Market during the Generation Rebidding Period from 4:00 PM to 6:00 PM (otherwise the original bids remain in effect for the balancing market).
-Real-time LMPs are calculated based on actual system operating conditions as described by the PJM state estimator.
-LSEs will pay the Real-time LMPs for any demand that exceeds their Day-ahead scheduled quantities (and will receive revenue for demand deviations below their scheduled quantities).
-In the energy market, generators are paid the Real-time LMPs for any generation that exceeds their day-ahead scheduled quantities (and will pay for generation deviations below their scheduled quantities).
-Transmission customers pay congestion charges based on the real-time Congestion Price component of LMPs for bilateral transaction quantity deviations from Dayahead schedules.
-CSPs may self schedule demand reductions for Demand Resources not dispatched in real-time by PJM.
-All spot purchases and sales in the balancing market are settled at the real-time LMPs.
-Congestion that results from the Real-time sales and purchased of energy is settled at the Real-time Congestion Price component of LMP.
-Transmission losses that result from the Real-time sales and purchased of energy are settled at the Real-time Loss Price component of LMP.
+Real-time LMPs and Regulation and Reserve Clearing Prices are calculated every five minutes by the Locational Price Calculator (LPC) program and are based forecasted system conditions and the latest approved real-time security constrained economic dispatch program solution.
+For more information regarding LPC, Real-time LMPs and Regulation and Reserve Clearing Prices, refer to Section 2.7 of this Manual. .
+LSEs pay the applicable Real-time LMPs for any demand that exceeds their Day-ahead scheduled quantities (and receive revenue for demand deviations below their scheduled quantities).
+In the balancing energy market, generators are paid the applicable Real-time LMPs for any generation that exceeds their day-ahead scheduled quantities (and pay for generation deviations below their scheduled quantities).
+Transmission customers pay congestion charges based on the applicable Real-time Congestion Price component of LMPs for bilateral transaction quantity deviations from Day-ahead schedules.
+CSPs may self-schedule demand reductions for Demand Resources not dispatched in real-time by PJM.
+All spot purchases and sales in the balancing market are settled at the applicable Real-time LMPs.
+Congestion that results from the Real-time sales and purchases of energy is settled at the Real-time Congestion Price component of LMP.
+Transmission losses that result from the real-time sales and purchased of energy are settled at the applicable Real-time Loss Price component of LMP.